andrewedirisooriya/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project is for the Coursera Capstone project.
+This project is for the Coursera Capstone.